 Wondering what to buy as a beginner ice skater?
-Hockey skates vs figure skates?
-Below are explanations about their technical differences (boots and blades) and the pros and cons for beginners.
+Hockey skates vs figure skates - which ones to choose?

 This article may contain affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.